 Add the certificate(s) to the image

-Set the NODE_EXTRA_CA_CERTS environment variable to the file in the image that contains the certificates
+Set the NODE_EXTRA_CA_CERTS workspace variable to the file in the image that contains the certificates

 Add the following to your Dockerfile to ensure that Coder finds and uses your newly added certificates when making requests:

 COPY my-certs.crt /etc/ssl/certs/my-certs.crt ENV NODE_EXTRA_CA_CERTS /etc/ssl/certs/my-certs.crt

 You can add certificates at the system level so that any process that runs within the workspace will use the certificates when making requests.